suren-m/cw/labs/04_Supplementary/01_create_your_own_aks_cluster_and_acr.md

-### Note: For this section, you have to be somewhat familiar with previous labs and have some familiarity with Azure
+### Note: For this section, you have to know some k8s basics and also be somewhat familiar with Azure (beginner level would be fine)

-## Exercise 1 - Deploy ACRCreate your AKS Cluster
+## Exercise 1 - Create your AKS Cluster and connect to it

 1. Log into your azure account and make sure to set your correct subscription (if not done already)